poikilos/rotocanvas/readme.md

 # RotoCanvas
 https://github.com/poikilos/rotocanvas

+RotoCanvas will be a manual rotoscoping tool which includes a set of tools for editing, viewing and managing images and image sequences.
+For parts which are finished, see `entry_points` in [setup.py](setup.py).
+- findbyappearance: Find images of the same size by appearance!
+- diffimage: Generate a difference image file (similar to the diffimg project, but with different flag colors such as for different size)
+- The channeltinker module is an image processing library that can work with either GIMP or PIL images, so it can be used for either GIMP plugins or standalone applications!
+- "Channel Tinker" GIMP Plugin:
+  - Remove halo caused by bad alpha (a fringe that is an old background color usually).
+  - Draw a centered square (such as for pixel art or other uses).

 This project may serve as a backend or companion or replacement for the [RotoCanvasPaint](https://github.com/poikilos/RotoCanvasPaint), project where you can find more information about the goals and scope of the